gthvn1/raytracing/README.md

 - Starting [ray tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) to play with OCaml.
 Not sure how far we will go but it looks fun so we want to give it a try...
 - Run it: `dune exec raytracing`

+## Progress...

+- We are currently doing `4.1 The ray Class`
+  - Check if color is between 0.0 and 1.0 during creation